ringcentral/ringcentral-api-docs/docs/messaging/sms/number-lookup/index.md

 This tutorial will guide you through the setup of the Number Lookup API.

+!!! info "Independent Account Required: To use the capabilities detailed below, you will need to sign up for a separate account directly via the Messente team.
+[Contact Messente to Sign-up →](https://messente.com/talk-to-sales)"

 1. Log in to your Messente account*.
 2. Obtain your Messente API username and API password from [API Settings page](https://dashboard.messente.com/api-settings).
 3. Start using the API.